-The Village of Morton will not penalize an employee or applicant solely for his/her status as a registered qualifying patient or registered designated caregiver under the Compassionate Use of Medical Cannabis Pilot Program Act, unless failing to do so would put the Village of Morton in violation of federal law or unless failing to do so would cause it to lose a monetary or licensing-related benefit under federal law or rules.
-The Village of Morton prohibits the use and storage of medical cannabis on its property, at all workplaces and in any employer-owned vehicles.
+The Village of Morton recognizes its obligations and responsibilities under these conflicting laws to implement a reasonable drug free workplace policy to ensure the safety of employees and the public at large while protecting the rights of all employees.
+The Village of Morton will not penalize an employee or applicant solely for his/her status as a registered qualifying patient or registered designated caregiver under the Compassionate Use of Medical Cannabis Program Act, unless failing to do so would put Village of Morton in violation of federal law or unless failing to do so would cause it to lose a monetary or licensing-related benefit under federal law or rules.
+The Village of Morton prohibits the use and storage of both medical and recreational cannabis on its property, at all workplaces and in any employer-owned vehicles.